LI7XI/AudioAnalyzerDocs/docs/discussions/transforms.md

 It will work in a completely different way.
 For example:<br/>

 First It will transform all values that are smaller than 0 into 0 and all values that are bigger than 1 into 1, and then multiply the values by 0.1, resulting in [0, 0.1] range.

-_More examples are WIP, also idk how decibels work so i will read about them before making examples._